kurianbenoy/myblog/posts/2019/2019-05-14-Monoliths_vs_microservices.md

 ---
+aliases:
+- /conference/2019/05/14/Monoliths_vs_microservices
+author: KurianBenoy
+categories:
+- conference
+date: '2019-05-14'
+layout: post
 title: Monoliths vs Microservices
-type: post
-tags: [conference]
-author: KurianBenoy

 ---

 In this article, I will be talking about monoliths and microservice system